gbeezy09/plex-auto-scan/README.md

   --source                 Source from where to get scan requests (Database, Api) --disable-media-upgrade  Disables media upgrade and forces Plex to rescan on media upgrade -?|-h|--help             Show help information
 ```

+# Scheduled Runs
+It is recommended to run the app first time manally from the command line so that token access is generated.
+One done, you can schedule the included script to run every hour for example using cron or Windows Task Scheduler.
+Program will find any new media and scan it to Plex.

 # Notes
-On first usage, for each Google team Drive, the program will require you to acknowledge and allow access to Google Drive API on your Google account.
+On first run, for each Google Team Drive, the program will require you to acknowledge and allow access to Google Drive API on your account.